 Jane began her career as a documentary filmmaker for public television.
 Since founding Ovid, named after the great Roman poet and storyteller, in 1992, she has coached hundreds of executives on how to communicate in a way that engages audiences and drives results.
-She is also a founding faculty member of Columbia University's Masters Degree Program in Strategic Communication, where she has spent over fifteen years teaching writing, presenting, communications strategy and strategic storytelling to graduate students.
+She is also a founding faculty member of Columbia University's Masters Degree Program in Strategic Communication and currently teaches in the Women in Leadership program at Columbia Business School.

 Heather Thomas has crafted and delivered hundreds of persuasive presentations in her career, helping to win tens of millions of dollars as the head of business development for the Omnicom company Critical Mass.
 After co-teaching classes in Strategic Storytelling at Columbia University with Jane Praeger for three years, Heather joined Ovid in 2011 with a particular focus on helping people present to win business.
 Heather is a cum laude graduate of Princeton University.